 Ben J. Talbott, Jr. has been a member of the Kentucky Bar Association since 1965.
 He is a magna cum laude graduate of Xavier University and a 1964 graduate of Harvard Law School.
 While at Harvard, Ben wrote his thesis on the legal complications and conflicts of sales and use taxes in various states, which was submitted by Harvard to the U.S. Congress where it was used in connection with drafting of federal legislation.
 Upon graduation from law school, Ben clerked for U.S. District Judge Henry L. Brooks, Western District of Kentucky at Louisville.
 In 1965, he joined Middleton, Seelbach, Wolford, Willis, & Cochran where he made partner in 1968.
 After leaving that firm in 1980, Ben founded Westfall, Talbott, & Woods.
 Following Mr. Westfall’s retirement from that firm on December 31, 1999, Ben re-established the firm as Talbott & Talbott, PLLC, which later merged into Bardenwerper and Talbott, & Roberts, PLLC.
-Ben’s practice principally includes commercial litigation, including fraud cases, contract cases, mortgage foreclosures, and general corporate work.
+In his “of-counsel” capacity, Ben principally practices commercial litigation, contract cases and general corporate work.

 Ben has served on a number of corporate boards, including Stitzel-Weller Distillery, Alumina Ceramics, Inc., (former Chairman) and Strategia Corporation.
 In 1970, along with Randoph Reynolds, Ben founded Alumina Ceramic, Inc. and built a factory in Benton, Arkansas to make high tech seal rings for drilling oil.
 In 1979, Ben and Reynolds sold the company to Coors Technology, Inc.